rtxa/agmodx/README.md

 - Now you can type player's name in cmds like `agallow`, `agkick` or `agforcespectator` partially and without adding color codes.
 - New votes have been added and some `sv_ag_dmg_xxx` cvars have been fixed (Check the wiki).

+## 👁 More Info
+The [wiki](https://github.com/rtxa/agmodx/wiki) contains info about the new commands and features added or whatever you wanna know about this MiniAG.

+Check [Projects](https://github.com/rtxa/agmodx/projects) page to see the progress of the *To Do* list.

 ## ☉ Installation

 ### ⤓ Download